-Carey joined the Lean Eating coaching program for one reason only – to win the $10,000.00 prize.
+Carey joined Precision Nutrition Coaching for one reason only — to win the $10,000.00 prize.

 Now, having lost 82 lbs and 19% body fat, she’s got a whole new perspective.

-That’s why she’ll tell you that the only reason she signed up for Lean Eating was to win the $10,000 prize.
+That’s why she’ll tell you that the only reason she signed up for Precision Nutrition Coaching was to win the $10,000 prize.

 “I looked at the transformation pictures and thought ‘I have a lot of weight to lose.
 If I sign up, they’re going to tell me what to do, I’m going to do it, and I’m going to win the money,” she tells me.

 “If it wasn’t for the big cash prize, I would have never even considered it.”

 Misguided?
 Who knows?
 We’re often told that intrinsic motivation (motivation from the inside) is better than extrinsic motivation (motivation from the outside).

 But, in Precision Nutrition Coaching, we consistently see that hefty external motivators — like big cash prizes — are exactly what people need to kick-start the change process.